-- How willing is the student to assume a role within the drama? - To what extent is the student able to sustain a role? - To what extent does the student accept and respond to others in role? - How comfortable is the student in assuming a number of different roles within a drama, when the opportunity to do so arises? - What level of commitment to role does the student achieve? - In what ways does the student indicate commitment to role? - How is the particular role assumed by the student reflected in the student's use of language within the drama? - In what other ways does the student, both in and out of role, use language purposefully within dramatic situations?
+- How willing is the student to assume a role within the drama? - To what extent does the student accept and respond to others in role? - How comfortable is the student in assuming a number of different roles within a drama, when the opportunity to do so arises?

+- What level of commitment to role does the student achieve? - In what ways does the student indicate his or her commitment to role? - How is the particular role assumed by the student reflected in the student's use of language within the drama? - In what other ways does the student, both in and out of role, use language purposefully within dramatic situations?